False Shamrock - Oxalis

 • Irrigate once the top third of the soil dries out, reducing this further in the autumn and winter months.
 Prevent droughts of any length throughout the growing periods.

-• Fertilise using a 'Houseplant' labelled feed every four waters in the spring and summer, reducing this to every six in the colder months.
+• Fertilise using a 'Houseplant' labelled feed every third waters in the spring and summer, reducing this to every fourth in period of late autumn to late winter.

 • Regularly check for pests, most notably Spider Mites that'll locate themselves under the leaves.